Clay County Courthouse (Indiana)

-Clay County Courthouse is a historic courthouse located at Brazil, Clay County, Indiana.
+Clay County Courthouse is a historic courthouse located at Brazil, Indiana.
 It was designed by noted Indiana architect John W. Gaddis and built in 1914 in the Classical Revival style.
 It is a three-story, limestone building over a raised basement.
 It features a multi-tiered parapet with clock faces within a decorative tympanum and a two-story dome atop the flat roof.
 The interior has a rotunda with stained glass octahedral dome.

 It was added to the National Register of Historic Places in 1999.

+In 2001, a historical marker was erected on 609 E. National Road/US 40, Brazil.